 Jump to topic

-While many people can enjoy alcohol responsibly, some can develop an unhealthy alcohol consumption pattern or a drinking problem.
+While many people can enjoy alcohol responsibly, some develop an unhealthy alcohol consumption pattern aka a drinking problem.

 An unhealthy relationship with alcohol consumption can lead to alcoholism and other severe health conditions.
 It is essential to recognize a drinking problem early to prevent negative consequences.